 A: Our approach to history is highly inclusive, so don’t worry, you’ll still find questions for you!
 See, every field has its history.
 So basically, if it happened in the past, it can come up.
 Expect questions on everything from Einstein to Ethiopia, Plato to Pele, Beethoven to the Beatles, in addition to the usual wars, revolutions, and the like.

 At our annual Asian Championships, we also offer the Academic Bowl of Asia, which includes questions on all academic fields.
-The Championships also feature the Sports and Entertainment Bee and the Geography Bee of Asia for students interested in separate competitions in those fields.
-None of these other events at the Championships require prior qualification.
+The Championships also features the International Geography Bee Asian Championships and the International Science Bee Asian Championships for students interested in separate competitions in those fields.

 Q: How do you answer the questions?